grain-lang/grain-lang.org/src_blog/_posts/Tooling-Preview-Graindoc.md

 tags: Tooling, Developer Experience, Documentation
 ---

-Between the beginning of my career in software development and today, a lot of progress has been made on the tooling we use to write code everyday, like language servers, code formatters, or documentation generators.
+Between the beginning of my career in software development and today, a lot of progress has been made on the tooling we use to write code every day, like language servers, code formatters, and documentation generators.
 When you compile an already-existing language to WebAssembly, you get to benefit from all the tooling that already exists for that language—a huge boon to productivity!

 When I got involved with Grain, I didn’t quite understand how much work would be required to get the developer experience up-to-snuff.
 We already have the [Grain Language Server](https://github.com/grain-lang/grain-language-server) for VSCode (with Vim support coming soon), but we need to build out a lot more of this tooling!